 The actual content of nutrients will vary from one type of cheese to another.
 So we will have a look at the nutrients - values of some popular cheeses we consume on a day-to-day basis.

-Thus, we see how cheese contains ample amounts of fats, sodium and calcium.
-Now considering the table shown above, let's find out if cheese is healthy or not!
+Thus, we see how cheese contains ample amount of fats, sodium and calcium.
+Now considering mentioned facts, let's find out if cheese is healthy or not!

 Cheese and Weight Gain

 The fat and calorie content in cheese is quite high.
 Due to the high fat content, several people eliminate cheese from their daily diet.
 In fact, the papers of February 2010, flashed the news that parents are concerned about child obesity issues and requested for healthier school lunches.